-In the event that you find or lose an item during your stay, inquire at the ticket sales area in the visitor center.
-For information, please call (270) 758-2180.
+In the event that you find or lose an item during your stay at the park, please visit the ticket sales area in the visitor center for the lost and found.
+For more information. please call (270) 758-2419.

 POSTAL SERVICES